 Wasatch Ski Mountaineering Course

-Day 1: You’ll learn about avalanche mitigation strategies for high consequence terrain, work on steep skiing techniques, practice fundamental technical skills (knots, hitches, devices, etc), and learn about group management in difficult terrain.
+Day 1: You’ll learn about avalanche mitigation strategies for high consequence terrain, work on steep skiing techniques, practice fundamental technical skills (knots, hitches, devices, anchors, etc), and learn about group management in difficult terrain.
 The accessibility and high concentration of steep terrain found close to the road in Little Cottonwood Canyon make this a perfect venue for this day.

 - Be comfortable (comfortable = rarely falling and skiing in control in any conditions) skiing black diamond terrain and harder in western ski areas.